emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.17.0`: Displayed `Get it on Google Play` button for the web users
 -   `0.16.6`: Added buttons' `area-label` to improve the accessibility
 -   `0.16.5`: Changed the color of `<ion-card-title />` and `<ion-card-subtitle />`
 -   `0.16.4`: Fixed more color contrast issue